Society of specialists?

 - Group dynamics and foreclosure tendencies: The Internet scene behaves like most other groups too.
 Although she negates to be a homogenous group at all, the members nevertheless behave frighteningly homogonously outwardly.
 You obviously do not notice that at all.

-- Hubris out of uncertainty: Lobo attests to the Internet scene lack of self-esteem.
-For haughtiness and malice are often signs of it.
-Reasons: The dependence on the others.
-And your own weakness, for example, lack of interest representation.
+- Hubris from insecurity: Lobo attests the internet scene a lack of self-esteem.
+Because arrogance and malice are often signs of it.
+Reasons: Dependence on others.
+And your own weakness, for example, due to the lack of interest representation.

 - Stubbornness and a lack of willingness to compromise: The nerds are concerned with the matter, what is missing is the ability to negotiate and convince.
 On the contrary, diplomacy and compromise are perceived as superfluous, even as deviant.